SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Fluttershy began to eat the pancakes, while Rainbow turned to Pinkie.

-Pinkie asked Rainbow, "what do you think of the dress so far?"
+Pinkie asked Rainbow, "What do you think of the dress so far?"

-Rainbow took a second to answer, looking at the dress from a few angles, "I think it looks good, how does it compare to the dress you're wearing, Pinkie?"
+Rainbow took a second to answer, looking at the dress from a few angles.
+"I think it looks good, how does it compare to the dress you're wearing, Pinkie?"

 "Oh, I didn't think to compare them, why?"
 Pinkie asked.